bgachara/bgachara.github.io/posts/databases.md

   - tree-based indexes are meant for queries with low selectivity predicates
   - also need to accomodate incremental updates
 - OLAP don't necessarily need to find individual tuples and data files are read-only.

-- How to increase sequential scans performance
+### Sequential scans optimizations

 - Data prefetching
 - Task parallelization/Multi-threading
 - Clustering / Sorting.
 - Late Materialization
 - Materialized Views / Result Caching
 - Data Skipping
   - Approaches:
     - Approximate Queries(Lossy)
       - Execute queries on a sampled subset of the entire table to produce approximate results
       - Examples: BlinkDB, Redshift, Snowflake, BigQuery, DataBricks.
     - Data Pruning(Loseless)
       - use auxiliary data structure for evaluating predicates to quickly identify portions of a tbale that the DBMS can skip instead of examining tuples individually
       - DBMS must consider tradeoffs between scope(size) vs filter efficacy, manual vs automatic
       - Considerations
         - Predicate Selectivity
           - How many tuples will satisfy a query's predicates
         - Skewness
           - Whether an attribute has all unique values or contain repeated values
         - Clustering/Sorting
           - Whether the table is pre-sorted on the attributes accessed in a query's predicates.

       - Zone Maps
         - ref paper:`small materialized aggregates: a lightweight index structure for data warehousing`
         - pre-computed aggregates for the attribute values in a block of tuples.
         - DBMS checks the zone map first to decide whether it wants to access the block.
           - originally called small materialized aggregates.
           - DBMS automatically creates/maintains this meta-data.
         - Zone Maps are only useful when the target attribute's position and values are correlated.
           - if scope is too large, then the zone maps will be useless.
           - if scope is too small, DBMS will spend too much time checking zone maps.

       - BitMap Indexes
         - ref paper:`model 204 architecture and performance`
         - store a separate Bitmap for each unique value for an attribute where an offset in the vector corresponds to a tuple.
           - the i-th position in the Bitmap corresponds to the i-th tuple in the table.
         - typically segmented into chucks to avoid allocating large blocks of contiguous memory
           - one row per group in PAX.
         - Design decisions
           - Encoding scheme
             - How to represent and organize data in a Bitmap.
             - Approaches
               - Equality encoding
                 - basic scheme with one bitmap per unique value.
               - Range encoding
                 - use one bitmap per interval instead of one per value.
               - Hierarchial encoding
                 - ref paper:`Hierarchical bitmap index:an efficient and scalable indexing technique for set-valued attributes`
                 - use a tree to identify empty key ranges.
                 - high cost overhead.
               - Bit-sliced encoding
                 - use a bitmap per bit location across all values
                 - Bit-slices can also be used for efficient aggregate computations.
                 - can use Hamming Weight.
               - Bitweaving
                   - ref paper:`bitweaving: fast scans for main memory data processing`
                   - Alternative storage layout for columnar databases that is designed for efficient predicate evaluation on compressed data using SIMD.
                     - Order-preserving dictionary encoding
                     - Bit-level parallelization
                     - Only require common instructions(no scatter/gather)
                   - alternate to Bit-Slicing.
                   - Approaches:
                     - Horizontal
                       - Row-oriented storage at the bit-level.
                     - Vertical
                       - Column-oriented storage at the bit-level.

         - Column Imprints
           - ref paper:`column imprints: a secondary index structure.`
           - Store a bitmap that indicated whether there is a bit set at a bit-slice of cache-line values.

         - Column Sketches
           - ref paper:`column sketches: a scan accelration for rapid and robust predicate evaluation`
           - a variation of range-encoded bitmaps that uses a smaller sketch cdes to indicate that a tuple's value exists in a range.
           - DBMS must automatically figure out the best mapping of codes.
             - trade-off between distribution of values and compactness.
             - assign unique codes to frequent values to avoid false positives.

           - Compression
             - How to reduce the size of sparse Bitmaps
 - Data Parallelization / Vectorization
 - Code Specialization / Compilation

 ## Database Compression